pradyumna2905/blog/README.md

 # Blog app
 ##### A Ruby on Rails application implemented using BDD (Behavior Driven Development) and Automated Testing using the testing suites, RSpec and Capybara

-To run the app, git clone the repository to the desired folder and run the followin commands before running the rails server
+To run the app, git clone the repository to the desired folder and run the following commands before running the rails server

 ```
 bundle install
 rake db:migrate
 ```

-This should set up the database and install the requried gems on your local machine.*
+This should set up the database and install the required gems on your local machine.*

 Then start the rails server by typing
 ```